kmadsdev/kmadsdev/README.md

 I've always been so curious about technologies like hardware in an smartphone or in an pc and about softwares and programming

 ### Language Stack
-- 🥇 Python (OOP, Pandas, PySpark, Scikit, Flask, APIs, Software Development) | 3+ years
+- 🥇 Python (OOP, Pandas, PySpark, Scikit, Flask, APIs, Software Development)
-- 🥈 SQL & NoSQL (MySQL, PostgreSQL, SQLite, Oracle SQL, MongoDB, Redis, Neo4j) | 3+ years
+- 🥈 SQL & NoSQL (MySQL, PostgreSQL, SQLite, Oracle SQL, MongoDB, Redis, Neo4j)
-- 🥉 Java, C, JavaScript (OOP, Backend development, APIs, JDBC, Node.JS) | 2+ years
+- 🥉 Java, C, JavaScript (OOP, Backend development, APIs, JDBC, Node.JS)

 ### Skills
 - 🖥️ DevOps (CI/CD, SDLC, Microservices, Docker)